-After spending 1 minute around the oasis, a creature must make a DC 13 Wisdom saving throw or fall asleep for 1 hour, repeating the saving throw at the end of each hour.
-This is a magical effect.
-A creature that remains awake can try to wake a sleeping creature as a standard action by dealing at least 1 point of damage to it, allowing it a new saving throw.
+After initially spending 10 minutes near the oasis, living creatures must make a DC 16 Will saving throw or fall asleep for 1 hour, and must repeat that saving throw at the end of each hour to remain free.
+A creature that remains awake can try to wake a sleeping creature as a standard action by dealing at least 1 point of damage to it.
+Once that creature is awake, a new saving throw is then triggered.